MarcinKonowalczyk/plane-packing/README.md

 # plane-packing

 Simple implementation of plane packing (as in packing people into a plane).
+Inspired by ['The Better Boarding Method Airlines Won't Use'](https://www.youtube.com/watch?v=oAHbLRjF0vo) video from CGP Grey.

 ## Usage